 Thermal printing, which was initially developed in the 1960s, became more prevalent with the arrival of the fax machine.
 Nowadays, thermal printing and the unique heat-sensitive paper it utilizes are commonly used.

 The average consumer usually receives a receipt printed on thermal paper every day.
 Thermal printers are commonly used to print shipping box labels.
-Tickets for sporting events or concerts are often printed on thermal paper.
+Tickets for sporting events or concerts are often printed on thermal paper as custom printed receipt solution for various purposes.

 Types of Receipt Paper